collective-soundworks/soundworks-create/dev/js/README.md

 ## Soundworks wizard

-The soundworks wizard is a interactive command line tool that gives you access to a bunch of high-level functionalities, such as:
+The soundworks wizard is a interactive command line tool that gives you access to a bunch of high-level routines, such as:

-- create and configure new clients
+- Create and configure new clients
-- install / uninstall plugins and related libraries
+- Install / uninstall plugins and related libraries
-- find some documentation
+- Find some documentation
-- create environment config files
+- Create environment config files
 - etc.

 ```bash